 In an SSD-WDM-PON all upstream and downstream wavelength channels are accessible to all ONUs connected to the given OLT.

-The OLT grants access to all available upstream wavelength channels to a specific ONU, allowing it to transmit its queued data.
+In the upstream direction, the OLT grants access to all available wavelength channels to a specific ONU, allowing it to transmit its queued data.
 The duration of such access to all upstream wavelength channels granted to the given ONU depends on the operation of a DBA protocol.
 No other ONU is allowed to transmit during the same window of time.
-On an SSD-WDM-PON each ONU transmits on all upstream wavelength channels at a time as illustrated in Figure 4.
+On an SSD-WDM-PON each ONU transmits on all upstream wavelength channels at a time as illustrated in Figure 3.

 The OLT is the only device with the access to the downstream wavelength channel and transmits data without further arbitration on all available downstream wavelength channels.